Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Results

+In the second application, we applied our approaches retrospectively to a publicly available dataset with high-dimensional gene expression biomarkers (the PREVAIL trial) \citep{muscedere2018prevention}.
+The dataset is a phase II randomized trial which aimed to evaluate the efficacy of lactoferrin as a preventative measure for hospital-acquired infections.
+Gene expression data are available for $61$ patients from the National Center for Biotechnology Information (NCBI) website (GSE118657).
+Of the $61$ patients, $32$ patients were in the lactoferrin group, and the remaining patients were in the placebo group.
+We used the Sequential Organ Failure Assessment (SOFA) score measuring change in organ function post-randomization as the continuous response endpoint.
+From a total of $49,495$ genes, we restricted our analysis to the $10,000$ probes with the highest variability.

-All the four methods described in the previous section with a significance level of $\overline{\alpha} = 0.05$ did not find any significant biomarker-treatment interactions.
-Table~\ref{tb:biomarkersScreening} summarizes the top biomarkers from different marginal screening procedures: The results are quite different between the sparse regression screening and the univariate screening, likely owing to the high correlation among the biomarkers.
+All four methods described in the previous section with a significance level of $\overline{\alpha} = 0.05$ did not find any significant biomarker-treatment interactions.
+A list of the top biomarkers from different marginal screening procedures is presented in Table~\ref{tb:biomarkersScreening}.
+The rankings of selected covariates are notably different between the ridge regression screening and the univariate screening procedures, likely owing to the high correlation among the biomarkers.

 In addition, we examined the empirical correlation between stage 1 ridge screening and stage 2 interaction test statistics applied in the above two real data sets.
 Table~\ref{tb:correlation} summarizes results from Pearson correlation tests, which shows that the empirical correlation between stages is close to zero and in all cases the $95\%$ confidence interval contains zero as expected.